benprano/End-to-End-Imputation-and-Prediction-via-Adaptive-Frequency-Learning-in-Irregular-Time-Series/README.md

-# End-to-End Imputation and Prediction via Adaptive Frequency Learning In Irregular Time-series data
+# DyFAIP: End-to-End Imputation and Prediction via Adaptive Frequency Learning for Irregular Time Series

-DyFAIP (Dynamic Frequency-Aware Network for Imputation and Prediction), a novel deep dynamic memory neural network framework that jointly optimizes missing data imputation and downstream prediction in an end-to-end manner.
+DyFAIP (Dynamic Frequency-Aware Imputation and Prediction) is a novel deep dynamic memory neural network designed to jointly perform missing data imputation and downstream prediction in an end-to-end framework.
+It is especially well-suited for irregularly sampled time series, such as those found in environmental or healthcare datasets.

+📘 How to Use DyFAIP on the Beijing Air Quality Multi-Site Dataset

+* 1. Preprocess the Dataset

+Open and run the Jupyter notebook:

+* Beijing Air Quality Data preprocessing.ipynb

+    Step 1: Unzip the dataset inside the data/ directory.

+    Step 2: Run the notebook to generate the input files required for training.

+    Output: Preprocessed data ready for training (stored in the specified output directory).

 1*) How to run the script on Beijing Air Quality Multi-Site dataset: